Analytical, Inorganic, Organic and Physical Chemistry

 Undergraduate deficiencies in the student's background must be remedied promptly, usually by the end of the student's second semester.
 During this period, the student must also successfully complete graduate courses appropriate to his/her background.
 Students will not be formally admitted to the Ph.D. program if their grade point average is below B.

-Upon admission the student will be assigned a temporary adviser by the Coordinator of the Graduate Polymer Program.
+Upon admission the student will be assigned a temporary adviser selected from the Polymer Science Program. by the Coordinator of the Graduate Polymer Program.
 The student's major thesis adviser will become the chairperson of the permanent Advisory Committee.

-The Advisory Committee will meet at least once each semester to monitor the progress of the student's research.
+The Advisory Committee will meet at least once each semester to monitor the progress of the student's research and study.
+Unsatisfactory performance will lead to the recommendation for termination of the TA or RA sponsorship and the candidacy for the doctorate.

 Written Area Examinations